frictionlessdata/libraries/docs/other-libraries/livemark.md

 > This software is in the early stages and not well-tested

-Share data insight in Markdown with interactive tables, charts, and more.
+Livemark is a Markdown static page generator that brings in interactive charts, tables, and more.

 ## Purpose